Praqma/Praqmatic-Automated-Changelog/docs/configuration.md

 **`strict`** If set to true PAC returns a non-zero exit code when a referenced task cannot be looked up your task system.

 _Defaults to `false`_.

+## Properties (_optional section_)

+This section specifies properties that you want to use in your template.
+You can specify any arbitrary number of properties in this section.
+In the example shown above, the following variables can be referenced in Liquid:

+- `{{properties.title}}`
+- `{{properties.product}}`

+These values can be overridden at runtime by adding the `--properties` option when running PAC.
+Run PAC with the `-h` switch for an explanation on how to set a correct value for the `--properties` option.

 ## Templates